robloxbad-lol/uematusatosihub/README.md

     while connection.Connected do task.wait() end
 end

--- --- メインプロセス ---
+-- --- 狩りプロセス ---
 local function startContinuousHunt()
     if State.Processing then return end

-    State.Processing = true
-    forceUnsit()
-    task.wait(0.2)

-    local root = player.Character and player.Character:FindFirstChild("HumanoidRootPart")

-    while (State.Hunting or State.Terror or State.Shark or State.Piranha or State.Brigade or State.Fishman) do
-        local target, isDirect, currentY = nil, false, SETTINGS.DefaultY local currentEnemies = SETTINGS.EnemiesPath:GetChildren()
+    local target, isDirect, currentY = nil, false, SETTINGS.DefaultY local enm = SETTINGS.EnemiesPath:GetChildren()

-        -- ターゲット選定 (ここですべてに isValid 判定を追加)
-        if State.Terror then for _,v in pairs(currentEnemies) do if v.Name == "Terrorshark" and isValid(v) then target, isDirect = v, true break end end end if not target and State.Brigade then
-            for _,v in pairs(currentEnemies) do
+    for _, v in pairs(enm) do
-                -- Brigade, Ship に加え Boat を判定に追加
+        if isValid(v) then
+            local n = v.Name
-                if (v.Name:find("Brigade") or v.Name:find("Ship") or v.Name:find("Boat")) and isValid(v) then target, currentY = v, SETTINGS.ShipY break end
+            if State.Terror and n == "Terrorshark" then target, isDirect = v, true break elseif State.Brigade and (n:find("Brigade") or n:find("Ship") or n:find("Boat")) then target, currentY = v, SETTINGS.ShipY break
-            end
-        end
-        if not target and State.Fishman then
+            elseif State.Fishman and (n:find("Fish") or n:find("Crew")) then
-            for _,v in pairs(currentEnemies) do
-                if (v.Name:find("Fish") or v.Name:find("Crew")) and isValid(v) then
                 target = v
-                    if v.Name:find("Boat") then currentY = SETTINGS.ShipY else isDirect = true end
+                if n:find("Boat") then currentY = SETTINGS.ShipY else isDirect = true end
                 break
+            elseif State.Piranha and n == "Piranha" then target, isDirect = v, true break elseif State.Shark and (n:find("Shark") or n == "Sharks") and n ~= "Terrorshark" then target, isDirect = v, true break end
         end
     end
-        end
-        if not target and State.Piranha then for _,v in pairs(currentEnemies) do if v.Name == "Piranha" and isValid(v) then target, isDirect = v, true break end end end if not target and State.Shark then
-            for _,v in pairs(currentEnemies) do
-                -- Sharks に加え find("Shark") を判定に追加
-                if (v.Name:find("Shark") or v.Name == "Sharks") and v.Name ~= "Terrorshark" and isValid(v) then target, isDirect = v, true break end
-            end
-        end

     if not target and State.Hunting then
-            -- SeaBeast に isValid を追加
-            for _,v in pairs(SETTINGS.SeaBeastsPath:GetChildren()) do if isValid(v) then target, currentY = v, SETTINGS.SeaBeastY break end end
+        for _, v in pairs(SETTINGS.SeaBeastsPath:GetChildren()) do
+            if isValid(v) then target, currentY = v, SETTINGS.SeaBeastY break end end
     end

-        if not (target and root and isValid(target)) then break end local trp = target:FindFirstChild("HumanoidRootPart") or target:FindFirstChildWhichIsA("BasePart", true)
+    if not target then return end

-        -- 移動
-        stableTween(trp, SETTINGS.HuntTweenSpeed, isDirect and Vector3.new(0, 15, 0) or Vector3.new(0, currentY - trp.Position.Y, 0))
+    State.Processing = true

-        -- 攻撃
+    forceEquipWeapon() -- ここで確実に装備
+    task.wait(0.2)

+    local root = player.Character:FindFirstChild("HumanoidRootPart")
     while isValid(target) and (State.Hunting or State.Terror or State.Shark or State.Piranha or State.Brigade or State.Fishman) do
+        local trp = target:FindFirstChild("HumanoidRootPart") or target:FindFirstChildWhichIsA("BasePart", true)
+        if not trp then break end

         if isDirect then
             root.CFrame = trp.CFrame * CFrame.new(0, 20, 0)
         else
             root.CFrame = CFrame.new(trp.Position.X, currentY, trp.Position.Z)
         end
         root.Velocity = Vector3.zero
         spamSkills()
-            RunService.RenderStepped:Wait()
+        RunService.Heartbeat:Wait()
     end
-        task.wait(0.1)
-    end

-    -- 帰還
     if State.LastSeat and State.LastSeat.Parent then
         stableTween(State.LastSeat, SETTINGS.ReturnTweenSpeed, Vector3.new(0, 3, 0))
         task.wait(0.2)